EXCELLING AT CUSTOMER SATISFACTION SINCE 1992

 - Avoid using water or any cleaner during this period.

 - Avoid heavy traffic.

 According to Oak Flooring Institute, "a good rule of thumb is to vacuum or dust weekly."
 After vacuuming or dusting, use recommended flooring cleaner for spills and general cleanup on floors which have non-waxed polyurethane or Swedish finish.

 - Place mats and throw rugs at doorways, exteriors and interiors to help prevent the tracking of grit, dirt and sand.

 - Never wet-mop a wood floor.
 Water and wood do not mix well together.
-Use recommended flooring cleaner.
+Use the recommended flooring cleaner.

 - Wipe up food and other spills immediately with a dry or slightly dampened towel (wipe dry).

 - Keep high heels in good repairs.
 An unprotected tip will dent any hardwood floor.

 - Using a humidifier or dehumidifier in conjunction with a furnace or air conditioning system to maintain relative humidity in the home at 35-50% will maintain the moisture in the wood and minimize cracks between the boards.